 So, without the ability to incorporate benefits such as parking passes and season tickets like colleges can with their respective donor funds, what was Sacenti looking at to focus on with the future fund?
 That question was one he asked frequently in interviews with other development staff at fellow NGBs.

-“The first thing I did for the first month was reach out to other NGBs and then speak with their development folks, see what works and what doesn't, what their goals have been, what they raised in the past, how big their staff is, everything relating to what they're doing on an annual basis to be able to grow funding for their NGBs.
-So, after doing the research, that kind of started with, ‘What can we offer people?
+“The first thing I did in my first 30 days was reach out to other NGBs and then speak with their development staff.
+The purpose of this was to see what works and what doesn't, what their goals have been, what they raised in the past, how big their staff is, everything relating to what they're doing on an annual basis to be able to grow funding for their respective NGB.
+After doing the research, that kind of started a brainstorming session with, ‘What are our needs?
 What are the opportunities?
-What are the events that we can do to be able to enhance or entice a donor, someone to contribute to USA Baseball?’
-And that's kind of where the where the fund started, in the sense of, alright, what are the levels going to be, what can be offered each level, what makes the most sense.”
+What are events that we can execute to entice a potential donor to contribute to USA Baseball?’”

 The notion of what USA Baseball can offer was big to Sacenti, because without the presence of season tickets and parking, NGBs such as USA Baseball have to pivot to what events they can promote and what can fill in the void opened by parking.

-“The biggest advice I got was making sure that I'm speaking with our whole staff here at USA Baseball to really focus on, ‘Hey, what can we offer?’
+“The biggest advice I got was making sure that I'm speaking with our whole staff here at USA Baseball to really focus on, ‘Hey, what opportunities do we have available that can’t be bought?
 Because obviously there's some really cool experiences with the Olympics, with our national teams, and with the World Baseball Classic that you really can't experience without being a part of or a member within USA Baseball.
-So, the biggest thing was, really being intentional about what you're offering and make sure that it's not something that people are just receiving,” Sacenti explained.
+We wanted to be intentional about what we can offer and make sure that it resonates with a potential donor,” Sacenti explained.

 He noted that he’s been consulting with several of the staff at USA Baseball to put Our Pastime’s Future Fund together.
 Paul Seiler, USA Baseball’s Executive Director/CEO, David Perkins, the Chief Operating Officer, and Ray Darwin, the Chief Financial Officer, have all been working in close cooperation with Sacenti in building the plan for Our Pastime’s Future Fund from the ground up.